 Speech Analytics technology (also known as Interaction Analytics), is the process of analysing voice recordings or live customer calls with speech recognition software to find useful information.
 Speech Analytics identifies words and analyses audio patterns to detect emotions and stress in a person’s voice.

 Speech Analytics software is growing in popularity not only in the Contact Centre world, but also in the Financial industry as a means to meet tightening compliance regulations as well as improving customer retention.

 |For more information on Speech Analytics check out our articles:|

-Building the case for customer interaction monitoring
+Building the case for speech analytics and customer monitoring

 Preventing customer attrition